Understanding Spear Phishing Emails and Identifying Suspicious Links Using Employer Ad Examples

 Security Tips and Best Practices

-Practicing the following security habits can protect you from spear phishing attempts:
+Practicing the following security habits can protect you from spear phishing attack:

 Conclusion